Revenue Note for Guidance

 Digital games relief is an incentive to digital games developers to produce digital games that contribute to the promotion and expression of Irish and European culture.

 The relief is a corporation tax credit for digital games development companies.
 The rate of the credit is 32% of the lowest of eligible expenditure, 80% of qualifying expenditure, or €25 million per game.
+The credit is available on expenditure incurred in the design, production and testing stages of the development of qualifying digital games, provided certain conditions are met.

-An interim cultural certificate may be applied for at any point before or during the development of the digital game and will allow relief to be claimed on an interim basis annually.
+An interim cultural certificate may be applied for at any point before or during the development of the digital game and will allow relief to be claimed on an interim basis.
 A final cultural certificate is applied for on completion of the digital game and will allow the company claim either the full amount of the credit or, if the company has previously claimed relief on an interim basis, the balance of the credit due.

 Details